feravolt/FDE.AI-docs/aiinfo.md

 **Automatic screen refresh rate:**\
 This option is OFF by default.
 It can control screen refresh rate to provide better performance or powersaving depending on usage scenario if supported by device's screen.
 Supported screen refresh modes are checked first.
 For heavy apps/games max refresh rate is applied for better performance/smoothness.
 For not-so-performance-hungry apps (like social networks) min refresh rate is applied to save battery.
 For any other cases, if screen supports more than 2 refresh modes (for ex.
-60-90-120HZ), the middle refresh mode is applied (from prev. ex.
-90HZ).
+60 / 90 / 120 HZ), the middle refresh mode is applied (from prev. ex.
+90 HZ).
 If screen only supports 2 modes, max refresh rate is applied.
 Works only if screen supports several screen refresh modes.

 **Aggressive AI mode:**\